British Rail: British Rail Engineering Limited

-Incorporated on 31 October 1969, British Rail Engineering Limited (BREL) was a wholly owned railway systems engineering subsidiary of the British Railways Board.
-Created through the Transport Act 1968, to manage BR's thirteen workshops, it replaced the British Rail Workshops Division, which had existed since 1948.
+On 31 October 1969, British Rail Engineering Limited (BREL) was incorporated as a subsidiary of the BRB.
+Created through the Transport Act 1968 to manage British Rail's thirteen workshops, it replaced the British Rail Workshops Division, which had existed since 1948.
 The works managed by BREL were Ashford, Crewe, Derby Locomotive Works, Derby Litchurch Lane, Doncaster, Eastleigh, Glasgow, Horwich Foundry, Shildon, Swindon, Temple Mills, Wolverton and York.
 BREL began trading in January 1970.
-During 1989, BREL was sold to a consortium of Asea Brown Boveri and Trafalgar House.
+During 1989, BREL was sold completely to a consortium of Asea Brown Boveri and Trafalgar House.

-Mark 2 carriages

-A family of railway carriages designed and built by British Rail workshops (from 1969 British Rail Engineering Limited) between 1964 and 1975.
-They were of steel construction.